forthrightla/joshwrightlac/projects/project-5.md

 ### My role

 Two months before the project had to go live, a coworker and I pitched a rapid-fire redesign to the Director of Web Applications.
 She accepted, and we went to work.
-I started by doing a few quick **guerilla usability studies** to see how the average user used the existing application.
+I started by doing a few quick **guerilla usability studies** to see how the average user interacted with the existing application.
 This highlighted a few pain points, the biggest of which was the landing page:

 ![](/images/screen-original-full.png)